kjkuan/taskit/README.md

 # Taskit
 Taskit is a task runner written in Bash that is similar, in spirit, to other tools such as *rake*, *fabric*, or *gulp*.
-It lets you define tasks as functions, with declared parameters and other attributes, in a `Taskfile, and run them.
+It lets you define tasks as functions, with declared parameters and other attributes, in a `Taskfile`, and run them.
 Task dependencies can be declared, and it dumps a stack trace on execution errors.
 The goal is to provide a uniform interface for discovering and running tasks defined in Bash.